 Headspace is officially “the happiest office in the world.”
 But this Santa Monica startup is more than just upbeat—they’re also really successful.
-The Headspace app has been downloaded over 25 million times, and the company is now valued at over $250 million.
+The Headspace app has been downloaded over 25 million times.

-To hit those milestones, the team has had to hunker down into serious GSD mode.
+To hit that milestone, the team has had to hunker down into serious GSD mode.
 Another word for their approach?
 Mindfulness.

 It may sound squishy, but the benefits are solid: